Experiment duration estimates

 What does 'Threshold reached' mean?

-If your experiment displays the message "Threshold reached" with "0 days left" in the duration estimator, it is because the confidence interval does not contain the MDE (aka, threshold in this instance).
+If your experiment displays the message "Threshold reached" with "0 days left" in the duration estimator, it's because the confidence interval doesn't contain the MDE (aka, threshold in this instance).

-This isn't necessarily a bad result if you were running a do-no-harm experiment, since the effect size would be smaller than the allowed amount.
+This isn't necessarily a bad result if your recommendation metric is a guardrail metric, since the effect size would be smaller than the allowed amount.

-Conversely, it's a bad sign if you were running a hypothesis test because the effect size would be smaller than what you hoped for.
-It's recommended to end the experiment if this happens; even if you would have reached statistical significance, the lift would be smaller than what is practically significant and you wouldn't have moved the metric like you were hoping to.
+Conversely, it's a bad sign if your recommendation metric is a success metric the effect size would be smaller than what you hoped for.
+It's recommended to end the experiment if this happens; even if you would have reached statistical significance, the lift would be smaller than what's practically significant and you wouldn't have moved the metric like you were hoping to.

 What does 'Statistical significance may never reach' mean?

 When the duration estimator shows 40 or more days to complete an experiment, Amplitude may assume that it's not likely to reach statistical significance after running for two weeks.
-In those cases, you will see this message.
+In those cases, Experiment shows this message.

 Was this page helpful?